wallrj/makefile-modules/README.md

 This is to ensure that the targets for downloading tool dependencies such as `NEEDS_XYZ` are included first and can be resolved.

+To test changes that you make in *this* repository:
+1. Open a branch in a *target repository* that consumes the new or changed module.
+E.g. approver-policy.
+2. Update the `klone.yaml` file in the target repository with a reference to the branch and commit containing the changes in *this* repository.
+3. Run `make upgrade-klone` in the target repository, to pull in your changes.
+4. Test the new or changed `make` target in the target repository.
+5. Fix any problems by pushing changes to your branch in *this* repository.
+6. Go to step 3 to pull latest changes into the target repository and then retest.

 ### Upgrading the tools in the tools module

 1. bump the versions in the modules/tools/00_mod.mk file